XRoemer/XTools/README.md

      - Or set pathpoints to the closest guideline within a threshold
 - Create irregular guidelines
 - Save and recall sets of guidelines

+#### Installation:
+Download xtools.py and xtools.inx and put them into your Inkscape extensions folder.

+something like: Inkscape/share/inkscape/extensions/